xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 </pre>
 </div>

-# Converged SDN Transport Use Cases
+# Agile Metro Use Cases

 Service Provider networks must adopt a very flexible design that satisfy any to any connectivity requirements, without compromising in stability and availability.
 Moreover, transport programmability is essential to bring SLA awareness into the network.

-The goal of the Converged SDN Transport is to provide a flexible network blueprint that can be easily customized to meet customer specific requirements.
+The goal of the Agile Metro is to provide a flexible network blueprint that can be easily customized to meet customer specific requirements.
 This blueprint must adapt to carry any service type, for example
 cable access, mobile, and business services over the same converged network infrastructure.